albertbellonch/bellonch.com/_posts/2017-05-31-face-to-face-short-circuit-by-daft-punk.md

 categories: life music
 ---

+*This is the second installment of a series of posts about my favorite songs in all history.
+You can find the introduction [here](/a-short-music-bundle).*

 #### Inside a music-induced trance.

 The same way we already got through the only One-Hit Wonder in the list with the previous song, this one is the only mix that made it to the final selection. *Face to Face / Short Circuit*, from Daft Punk, is (with more meaning than ever) a track inside of something greater and, although I could have picked others inside the album, I picked this very one.